Brunnen und Felder

 Of special interest are, among others, attempts of occupancy of territory as well as territory marking with wells.
 The analyses finally lead to the concept of an open territoriality which is helpful for describing the connection of nomads to space one the one and defining nomadism on the other hand.

-Following the links below, you will find several in-depth analyses of indigenous African land rights.
-In our programme, further studies on cultures and Berber languages in Niger have been published, see the following links:
+Under these links you will find several in-depth analyses of indigenous African land rights.
+In our programme, further studies of cultures and Berber and Saharan languages of the Niger have been published:

 Accompanying material: